 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
-Statements for the fund category - governmental - are presented.
-The emphasis of fund financial statements is on major governmental, displayed in a separate column.
-All remaining governmental are aggregated and reported as nonmajor funds.
+Separate statements for each fund category - governmental - are presented.
+The emphasis of fund financial statements is on major governmental, each displayed in a separate column.

 The Town reports the following major governmental funds: